 If you go to the music store and look at CD covers of music groups, you can see some of the leading work done in the industry.
 Try copying some of these until you get the hang of it and can come up with your own concepts.

 I have found that if you have done your homework, you can pretty much make any group photo in 10 to 15 minutes.
-You may get to the location earlier, but the people in the photo should be able to be placed into position immediately — and then you are just looking for good expressions.
+You may get to the location earlier, but the people in the photo should be able to be placed into position immediately, and then you are just looking for good expressions.

-One last thing that can make a great impact on the quality of your photo: either have a laptop computer or TV on location to view the images as you shoot.
+One last thing that can make a great impact on the quality of your photo: either have a laptop computer or a TV on location to view the images as you shoot.
 Virtually all digital cameras will plug into a TV and let you see the image big enough to assess the smallest details — enabling you to move people only inches and improve the final product.